CiscoDevNet/devnet-express-dci-code-samples/README.md

 - Create a JSON file with the same name as the labs/folder name
 - Create markdown files named 1.md, 2.md, and so on, and refer to those files in the JSON file
 - Ensure the JSON file contains page titles in addition to file references
-- Send a pull request, then get the files commited and merged to `master` by a DevNet reviewer
+- Send a pull request, then get the files committed and merged to `master` by a DevNet reviewer

 A DevNet reviewer then creates a release on the repository with the latest `master` and publishes through the admin interface.